 The GRAAD Digital service is an innovative procedure for the authenticity and qualitative evaluation certification of collectible cards and stickers, available at

-the base price of €50 / per card
+the base price of €50,00 / per card or sticker

 Therefore the grade tends to lose "strength" when one has to distinguish a high grade like 8, 9 or 10.
 The consequence is that, when a negotiation for a high value card occurs, with the increase of the value of the card, the added value determined by a high grade (8, 9 or 10) may vary a lot, but the standard certification does not offer sufficient nuances to distinguish these "high grades".